 The result was a soft, crumbly and moist texture inside and a crisp bottom.
 I didn’t get a photo of the cut cake (because I was too shy) and not everyone knows of my blog for me to get that photo of a cut cake without fielding questions.

 So the cake was cut at this friend’s place where we ate dinner too – some good biryani and malai kofta from Karma Cafe and some appetizers from Amiya.

-A god time here and we went to this friend’s place for his wife’s birthday.
+A good time here and we went to this friend’s place for his wife’s birthday.
 I say this because I don’t want to call his wife a friend any more.
-You give them a few chances, and then you go on, right?
+You give them a few chances, and then you move on, right?
 I’ll be moving on.
 Before I do, here’s what happened.

-I was trying to make small talk with this friend’s wife, M. While doing so, I mentioned genuinely, “She looks so cute with her long hair,” referring to baby girl.
-To that, M made a face retorted, “So that’s good.
-Not like a tom boy, right.”
+I was trying to make small talk with this friend’s wife.
+While doing so, I mentioned, “She looks so cute with her long hair,” referring to baby girl.
+To that, the lady made a face and retorted, “So that’s good.
+Not like a tom boy, right?”
 Caught a little off-guard, I had a question mark on my face.
 She’s not grown-up enough to apologize but went on saying, “I mean the joke is on me.
 Other people keep telling me that I dress her up like a tom boy.”

 I take it that she’s heard a lot of that from other people.
 But I haven’t had that conversation with her ever, and was just flummoxed at a grown up behaving this way.
 Guess, I’m saying hello to small(er) talks limited to hello(s) and bye(s) with her.